DhananjayPorwal/75-Hard-Challenge/README.md

 - 😎 More self-confidence and resilience
 - 🙌 Greater appreciation for the power of consistency and commitment

+# 🏋️‍♀️ How to Participate in the 75 Hard Challenge

+1. ⭐ Star and fork the repository.
+2. 📁 Create a new folder named "Tracking" within the repository.
+3. 📝 Add a file for each day of the challenge, such as "Day1.md", "Day2.md", etc.
+4. 📈 In each file, record your daily experience and progress with the challenge.
+5. 💾 Commit and push your changes to the repository.

 ## Conclusion 🚀

 If you're ready to take on a challenge and develop mental toughness and discipline, the 75 Hard Challenge may be just what you need.
 But remember, this challenge is not for everyone.
 It requires a significant commitment of time and effort, and it's important to consult with a healthcare professional before starting to ensure that it's appropriate for you. 💯